-The injury prevention program works to improve public health by taking actions to prevent injuries before they happen.
-The program works with partners in the community to incorporate injury prevention efforts into their ongoing programs.
+The injury prevention program improves public health by taking action to prevent injuries before they happen.
+The program works with community partners to incorporate injury prevention efforts into their ongoing programs.

-Accidental injuries are the leading cause of death among Travis County residents ages 1 to 44; motor vehicle crashes are the majority of these deaths.
-A report on this can be found in Ten Leading Causes of Death in Travis County.
+Accidental injuries are the leading cause of death among Travis County residents ages 1 to 44.

 Safe Sleep for Infants

 Sleep-related injury is the leading cause of death among infants between one month and one year of age.
-Most often these deaths are due to an unsafe sleep environment causing accidental suffocation.
+Most often, these deaths are due to an unsafe sleep environment, causing accidental suffocation.
 Between 2013 and 2017, there were 41 infants who died in their sleep in the City of Austin.
 The Safe Sleep Coalition, comprised of hospitals, clinics and community organizations, is working to eliminate these tragic deaths.
-Contact Denise Geleitsmann for a presentation on best practices in safe sleep for infants or to learn more visit our safe sleep webpage.
+Contact Denise Geleitsmann for a presentation on best practices in safe sleep or for more information.

 Child Passenger Safety